 Ultra Bright LED Lantern – Collapsible: I admit to now owning 3 of these collapsible lanterns.
 It uses 30 different LEDS and is powered by 3 AA batteries, including rechargeables.
 Instead of a switch, you turn it on by extending the lantern from its collapsed condition.
 With a lifetime warranty and over 1,350 close to perfect ratings, I can see why this is popular.
 With free Prime shipping.

 Color Me Calm: 100 Coloring Templates for Meditation and Relaxation: Those of you that follow Backdoor Survival on Facebook know that I have become a coloring maniac.
 This book is my latest splurge and what a fantastic adult coloring book it is!
 This is another one of my favorites: Balance (Angie’s Extreme Stress Menders Volume 1) Yes, I am totally addicted.

 Colored Pencils 36-color Art Drawing Pencils: This is the first set of pencils I purchased and they have served me well.
-I paid about $15 for the set but see that as of this writing they are less than $11.
 I can also recommend this set of 72 colors from Prismacolor.
 Expensive, yes.
 But really worth it for coloring scenes where you want to do a lot of shading.

 LolliZ Gel Pens 48 Gel Pen Tray Set: I have also branched out to gel pens which are great for use on Mandalas or for highlights.
 The glitter pens are awesome.
-Bargain priced at less than $12 and so far, they are lasting quite a long time and there is no bleed through.
+So far, they are lasting quite a long time and there is no bleed through.